 - 1/4 teaspoon pepper

 - 1 tablespoon chopped fresh dill

-- Place first four ingredients in a saucepan; bring to a boil.
+- Place the first 4 ingredients in a saucepan; bring to a boil.
 Reduce heat to medium; cook, uncovered, until vegetables are tender, 10-15 minutes.

 - Add mushrooms.
 In a small bowl, mix flour and milk until smooth; stir into soup.
 Return to a boil; cook and stir until mushrooms are tender.
 Reduce heat to medium; stir in cheese until melted.

 - Reduce heat to medium-low.
 Add salmon; cook, uncovered, until fish just begins to flake easily with a fork, 3-4 minutes.
 Stir in pepper and salt.
 Sprinkle with dill.